-Your Directors have pleasure in presenting the 22nd Annual Report of your Company for the financial year ended 31 March, 2016.
+Your Directors have pleasure in presenting the 23rd Annual Report of Eros International Media Limited (hereinafter referred to as "the Company"), along with the audited financial statements for the financial year ended 31 March, 2017.

 1. FINANCIAL RESULTS

 Financial Results of the Company for the year under review along with the figures for previous year are as follows:-

 |Eros International Media Limited||Eros International Group|

 |Net Profit from the year from continuing operation||13,039||11,263||24,329||24,207|

 |Other comprehensive income (net of taxes)||(22)||12||(453)||2119.11|

 |Equity shareholders of the Company||-||-||24,821||25,968|

 On a consolidated basis, our revenue decreased to 144,528 lakhs for the financial year 2016 - 2017 as against 162,570 lakhs in the previous financial year.
 The profit before tax increased by 0.36% to 32,223 lakhs as compared to 32,107 lakhs in the previous year.
 The Profit after tax attributable to equity shareholders was 25,745 lakhs increased by 7.87% over last year 23,867 lakhs in FY 2015 - 16.
 Diluted EPS increased by 6.30 % to 27 as compared to 25.40 in financial year 2015 - 16.